markjones-msft/SQL-Convert/README.md

 # SQL-to-TSQL Converter using OpenAI API

-This code reads in SQL code from the console, prompts the user to enter the code and then uses the OpenAI API to convert it to TSQL.
+This code reads in any SQL code from the console, prompts the user to enter the code and then uses the OpenAI API to convert it to TSQL.
+Tested with:
+PL-SQL (Oracle)

 ## Usage